learnbyexample/Command-line-text-processing/gnu_grep.md

 If there are lot of search strings, use a file input

+**Note** Be careful to avoid empty lines in the file, it would result in matching all the lines

 ```bash
 $ printf 'rose\nsugar\n' > search_strings.txt
 $ cat search_strings.txt